Welcome to South Dublin Epic. A journey through speculative fiction with young writers from South Dublin.

 If you’d like to get stuck into the stories, simply go back home click on one of the four worlds to start reading.

-If you’d like to find out more about the project, here are a few words from Colm about the project.
+If you’d like to find out more about this amazing initiative, here’s a few words from Colm about the project.

 When I started to develop this project.
 I was taking inspiration from the history of Ireland and fantasy fiction, as well as hugely popular dystopian sagas like the Walking Dead, the South Dublin EPIC project aims to offer students a means to explore their lives in a unique and liberating way.
 I also wanted to put the following question to students – What would you do, if you could do anything?